 The adrenal glands are paired endocrine glands found on top of the kidneys.
-They are composed of an inner medulla and an outer cortex, which is in turn divided into three zones.
+They are composed of an inner medulla and an outer cortex, which is, in turn, divided into three zones.
 The zona reticularis is the innermost layer of the adrenal cortex.
-It is responsible for production and secretion of androgens.
+It is responsible for the production and secretion of androgens.

 The zona reticularis is the site of biosynthesis of androgen precursors such as dehydroepiandrosterone (DHEA) and androstenedione from cholesterol.
 These androgens are released into the bloodstream and transported to gonads where they are converted into testosterone or oestrogen.

 These are largely responsible for the normal development of sexual characteristics during puberty.
 Further information on the effects of adrenal androgens during puberty can be found here.